Lupin III: The First

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to Lupin makes an active choice: instead of just stealing the diary for himself, he decides to help Laetitia escape Lambert's clutches and solve her grandfather's puzzle together.
 He commits to protecting her and uncovering the treasure's true purpose., moving from reaction to action.

 At 47 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat False victory: Lupin and Laetitia discover the hidden archaeological site in Brazil and unlock the first chamber of the Eclipse, Professor Bresson's legendary discovery.
+Notably, this crucial beat False victory: Lupin and Laetitia discover the hidden archaeological site in Brazil and unlock the first chamber of the Eclipse, Professor Bresson's legendary discovery.
 They think they've succeeded - but Lambert's forces have followed them., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 75 minutes initiates the final act resolution at 81% of the runtime.
 Synthesis: Lupin realizes Professor Bresson built a failsafe into the Eclipse - it can only be fully activated with love, not greed.
 Laetitia is the key, but as its protector, not its victim.
 Lupin devises a plan to save her and destroy the weapon., demonstrating the transformation achieved throughout the journey.